 With an upcoming travel and street photography project in mind, I needed a few rolls all of the same stuff.
 After a quick look around the shop I was in, this Ilford 400 black and white film got the nod for a few reasons.

-We’ll get into those later, as well as everything else about it; like what it is, how it performs, and why you might not be able to find it in your local film outlet.
+We’ll cover those later, as well as everything else; like what it is, how it performs, and why you might find yourself getting some from eBay if you want to try it out too.

 What is Ilford Pan 400?